bekd70/Yahoo-Fantasy-Football-Data/README.md

 * OAuth2: 1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF, https://github.com/googleworkspace/apps-script-oauth2
 * BetterLog: 1DSyxam1ceq72bMHsE6aOVeOl94X78WCwiYPytKi7chlg4x5GqiNXSw0l

 You will need to obtain Yahoo API client ID & Secretto use the scripts.
 In the process of creating your API credentials you will need to enter https://script.google.com/macros/d/{YOUR SCRIPT ID}/usercallback into the redirect URi form.
 Once entered and you have entered the key and secret below, you will need to run initializeLeagueData() function.
-You will get a URL in the Log.
-Copy this URL to a browser and go to it.
+You will get a URL in a sidebar that will open.
+Click on the link to go to it.
 It should return "Success".
 Once that is done, you will not need to do it again.

 You can view downloaded data at https://docs.google.com/spreadsheets/d/11pMlfiHCAtTR1qGK6recZliVYyybCQwX462l3681L5Q/edit?usp=sharing